LitiumAB/Education/Developer Education/Presentation/public/presentation.md

     * Temporary files

-    * Lucene search index files
+    * Lucene.Net search index files

     * Media files
         * In a multi server environment the media files should be shared using the CommonFilesDirectory-setting